shittu33/MySQlite/README.md

     }
 ```

-#### To customize your own table you might have to extend from Table Class, and with extention
+#### To customize your own table you might have to extend from Table Class
-funtion, may be you don't!
+#### ,and with extention enough extention funtion, may be you don't!

 ```Kotlin
 cass NoteTable(database: DatabaseCreator?) : Table(